ajriser/PPP_FRAUD_DETECTION/README.md

 We employed two main approaches to Fraud Detection.

-1.Calculating risk scores for each loan application by comparing its key attributes (Jobs Reported, Loan Amounts, and Loan Amounts per Employee) to other businesses of the same size in the same industry to rank extremely atypical loan applications.
+1. Calculating risk scores for each loan application by comparing its key attributes (Jobs Reported, Loan Amounts, and Loan Amounts per Employee) to other businesses of the same size in the same industry to rank extremely atypical loan applications.
 We also checked the dataset against specific conditionalities and logic, which we believed if the loan applications are displaying, would make those applications fraudulent.

-2.We applied the unsupervised machine-learning algorithm, Isolation Forest anomaly detection, to forecast anomaly scores for loan applications to find the most anomalous loans, which could be signs of PPP loan fraud.
+2. We applied the unsupervised machine-learning algorithm, Isolation Forest anomaly detection, to forecast anomaly scores for loan applications to find the most anomalous loans, which could be signs of PPP loan fraud.

 In the cases above, we treated the high-risk and anomaly scores over a threshold as potentially fraudulent.